RTEMS

 Real-Time Executive for Multiprocessor Systems (RTEMS), formerly Real-Time Executive for Missile Systems, and then Real-Time Executive for Military Systems, is a real-time operating system (RTOS) designed for embedded systems.
 It is free and open-source software.

 Development began in the late 1980s with early versions available via File Transfer Protocol (ftp) as early as 1993.
-OAR Corporation is currently managing the RTEMS project in cooperation with a steering committee which includes user representatives.
+OAR Corporation managed the RTEMS project in cooperation with a steering committee until the early 2000's when project management evolved into a subset of the core developers managing the project.
+In 2014, hosting was moved from OAR Corporation to the Oregon State University Open Source Lab hosting.

 Design

-RTEMS is designed for real-time, embedded systems and to support various open application programming interface (API) standards including Portable Operating System Interface (POSIX) and µITRON.
+RTEMS is designed for real-time embedded systems and to support various open application programming interface (API) standards including Portable Operating System Interface (POSIX) and μITRON (dropped in RTEMS 4.10).
 The API now known as the Classic RTEMS API was originally based on the Real-Time Executive Interface Definition (RTEID) specification.
 RTEMS includes a port of the FreeBSD Internet protocol suite (TCP/IP stack) and support for various file systems including Network File System (NFS) and File Allocation Table (FAT).

-RTEMS provides extensive multi-processing and memory-management services, and even a System-database alongside many other facilities.
-It has extensive documentation.
+RTEMS provides extensive multi-processing and memory-management services.